research—07.13.2022

 FIGURE 5: URBAN CORE VS. SUBURBAN COUNTIES ANNUAL POPULATION GROWTH RATE (2010-2021)

 Chart showing declining annual population growth in urban core cities, but steady 1% growth in suburban counties (2010-2021)Sources: 1) Brookings, April 2022.
 2) CBRE-EA, Q1 2022.
+Note: Based on metropolitan areas exceeding 1 million in population.

 FIGURE 6: URBAN CORE LOST PEOPLE IN 2021, WHILE OUTLYING AREAS GAINED: